 UC Economics Center Study: A study that ranked us #1 in efficiency among our peer transportation cities.

 Reinventing Metro Development Study: In early 2017, we received a report from consultant AECOM, illustrating options for improving our system if additional funding were available for services in Hamilton County.

-March 2016 Public Opinion Survey: Conducted from Feb.
+2016 Public Opinion Survey: Transit Services Funding Priorities: Conducted from Feb.
 8-11, 2016, by Fallon Research & Communications, Inc. with responses from 404 Hamilton County residents.
 The survey found that 92% believe transit supports the economy and quality of life; 79% see benefits in expanded transit.